MinekPo1/SaHuTOrEPoL/README.md

 ### `q` - Queue of integers

-Behaviour with two arguments: If the first is a queue, create a new queue with the second as the first element, otherwise create a queue with the first as the first element and the second as the second element.
+Behaviour with two arguments: Create a new queue with the second as the first element.

 Members:
 | Name | Description